You are currently viewing DIY Wooden Marble Run Plans: Build Your Own Track

 Building a wooden marble run needs careful planning and the right materials and tools.
 You can choose from simple to complex designs.
 Knowing what materials and tools to use will make the process easier.
 Here, you’ll learn about the materials, tools, and wood selection for your marble run.

-Choosing the right materials is key for your wooden marble run.
+Choosing the right materials is key to your wooden marble run.
 You want materials that are strong yet easy to work with.
 Here are some good options:

 • 3/4″ thick boards of pine wood